emqx/emqx-docs/en_US/deploy/upgrade-cluster.md

 1. Download EMQX `@EE_VERSION@` packages.
    - **Use a Package Manager:** Check if your operating system's package manager offers the EMQX `@EE_VERSION@` binaries.
 If available, use the package manager to download and install the binaries.
-   - **Download Binaries Manually:** If the package manager does not provide the EMQX `@EE_VERSION@` binaries or network of the server is restricted, you can manually download them from the [official EMQX website.](https://www.emqx.com/en/downloads-and-install/enterprise)
+   - **Download Binaries Manually:** If the package manager does not provide the EMQX `@EE_VERSION@` binaries or the network of the server is restricted, you can manually download them from the [official EMQX website.](https://www.emqx.com/en/downloads-and-install/enterprise)

 2. Deploy a new EMQX Cluster using the binaries.
 For detailed installation steps, refer to [Installation](../deploy/install.md).
 This ensures a clean installation of the latest version.